-Rather that being compensated directly by customers, advisers and salespeople in the financial industry are often paid indirectly by product providers when customers decide to purchase the product offered.
+Instead of being compensated directly by customers, advisers and salespeople in the financial industry are often paid indirectly by product providers when customers decide to purchase the product offered.
 This practice has led to widespread claims of unsuitable advice.
 Policy proposals include prohibiting or, at least, seriously capping commissions, thereby also inducing intermediary agents to charge directly and more transparently for advice.
-However, these or other policy proposals that are meant to rectify a potential market failure can only be evaluated after having identified the precise reason for why the market does not lead to a more efficient contractual solution.
+However, these or other policy proposals that are meant to rectify a potential market failure can be evaluated only after having identified the precise reason that the market does not lead to a more efficient contractual solution.

-When firms face customers who are naive about the true conflict of interest that is induced by commissions, we have shown that firms can maximally exploit this naiveté by only charging customers indirectly for advice.
+When firms face customers who are naive about the true conflict of interest that is induced by commissions, we have shown that firms can maximally exploit this naiveté by charging customers only indirectly for advice.
 In this case, banning commissions protects customers and, by leading to unbiased advice, increases efficiency.
-When customers are wary, in our baseline case without agency frictions in the supply chain we show that there is no such role for policy intervention, as firms can themselves commit to provide the highest quality of advice by setting product prices sufficiently low, thereby making it indeed not optimal to secretly increase contingent payments to steer advice.
+When customers are wary, in our baseline case without agency frictions in the supply chain we show that there is no such role for policy intervention, as firms can themselves commit to provide the highest quality of advice by setting product prices sufficiently low, thereby making it not optimal to secretly increase contingent payments to steer advice.
 Profits are then earned (mainly) through a fixed fee for advice.
 In this baseline setting with wary customers and no agency frictions, hard-handed policy intervention that caps or bans commissions can easily backfire.
 Specifically, these policies are counterproductive in settings in which it is necessary to pay commissions and thus to bias advice to achieve the second-best outcome, so as to increase the adviser's incentives to acquire information regarding the suitability of specialized products.

-Mandatory disclosure of commissions, instead, would not interfere with firms' choice of an efficient contractual practice, even though it needs to be a sufficiently powerful "eye opener" to be effective.
+Mandatory disclosure of commissions, instead, would not interfere with firms' choice of an efficient contractual practice, even though it needs to be a sufficiently powerful eye-opener to be effective.
 The choice of a particular policy intervention should also depend on the perceived composition of customers in a market.
-When there is evidence that customers are likely to be naive about incentives, the immediate benefits of intervention are larger, and the negative side effects are smaller.
+When customers are likely to be naive about incentives, the immediate benefits of intervention are larger, and the negative side effects are smaller.
 As we show, intervention can then create additional efficiency gains by making it less attractive for firms to target exclusively naive customers.
-Also, unintended consequences of even a more interventionist policy should be a lesser concern when it is less likely that contingent payments serve an additional purpose, such as incentivizing time-consuming information acquisition in case of very specialized products.
+Also, unintended consequences of even a more interventionist policy should be a lesser